aws-samples/serverless-patterns/apigw-vpclink-alb-ecs/README.md

    - Enter a stack name
    - Enter the desired AWS Region e.g. `us-east-1`.
    - Enter VpcCidr - keep the default value
-   - Enter ECRImageURI - Replace with your ECR URI e.g. <account-id>.dkr.ecr.<your-region>.amazonaws.com/products-api:latest
+   - Enter ECRImageURI - Replace with your ECR URI from the previous step. e.g. <account-id>.dkr.ecr.<your-region>.amazonaws.com/products-api:latest
    - Allow SAM CLI to create IAM roles with the required permissions.
    - Keep default values to the rest of the parameters.